-All batteries are considered hazardous waste in California when they are discarded.
-This includes all batteries of sizes AAA, AA, C, D, button cell, 9 Volt, and all other batteries, both rechargeable and single use.
-All batteries must be recycled, or taken to a household hazardous waste disposal facility, a universal waste handler (e.g., storage facility or broker), or an authorized recycling facility.
+Batteries are considered hazardous waste in California when they are discarded.
+This includes AAA, AA, C, D, button cell, 9-volt, and all other batteries, both rechargeable and single-use.
+All batteries must be recycled or taken to a household hazardous waste disposal facility, a universal waste handler (e.g., storage facility or broker), or an authorized recycling facility.

-Batteries are considered hazardous because of the metals and/or other toxic or corrosive materials contain within.
+Batteries are considered hazardous because of the metals and/or other toxic or corrosive materials they contain.
 Batteries are potentially a valuable source of recyclable metal.

-According to a report entitled, Household Universal Waste Generation in California, August 2002, there were 507,259,000 batteries sold in California in the year 2001.
-According to survey results published in the report, only 0.55% of these batteries were recycled.
+According to a report titled Household Universal Waste Generation in California, 507,259,000 batteries were sold in California in 2001.
+According to the report, only 0.55 percent of these batteries were recycled.

-Hazardous waste regulations designate a category of hazardous wastes called "universal waste."
-This category includes many items, batteries, fluorescent lamps, cathode ray tubes, instruments that contain mercury, and others.
+Hazardous waste regulations designate a category of hazardous wastes called “universal waste.”
+This category includes batteries, fluorescent lamps, cathode ray tubes, instruments that contain mercury, and other items.

 Where to Recycle or Safely Dispose Batteries